dotnet/dotnet-docker/README.aspnet.preview.md

 For more info, see [MCR Client Firewall Rules](https://aka.ms/mcr/firewallrules).
 ---------------------------------------------------------------------------------

-The images from the dotnet/nightly repositories include last-known-good (LKG) builds for the next release of [.NET Core](https://github.com/dotnet/core).
+The images from the dotnet/nightly repositories include last-known-good (LKG) builds for the next release of [.NET](https://github.com/dotnet/core).

-See [dotnet/dotnet-docker](https://hub.docker.com/r/microsoft/dotnet/) for images with official releases of [.NET Core](https://github.com/dotnet/core).
+See [dotnet/dotnet-docker](https://hub.docker.com/r/microsoft/dotnet/) for images with official releases of [.NET](https://github.com/dotnet/core).

+As part of the transition to .NET 5.0, Docker repos for .NET 5.0 and higher do not include `core` in the name as was done with older versions.
+As an example, ASP.NET Core 5.0 can be found at `mcr.microsoft.com/dotnet/nightly/aspnet:5.0` while 3.1 is still at `mcr.microsoft.com/dotnet/core-nightly/aspnet:3.1`.
+See the [related issue](https://github.com/dotnet/dotnet-docker/issues/1765) for more details.

 # Featured Tags